 Brandon began his career at Fuzzco as a fresh-faced college grad before boomeranging to Design Kitchen in Chicago, Google in Mountain View, and then back home to the mothership.

 Blake is a designer, illustrator, and an all around good-guy.
-He's garnered the most Fuzzco nick names here - The Glue, The Red Menace, Tube Top, Red Velvet, Turbo Arm, Cool Ranch...
+He's garnered the most nicknames of anyone at Fuzzco - The Glue, Red Menace, Tube Top, Red Velvet, Turbo Arm, Cool Ranch...
 You get the point.

 Caleb provides strategic, creative and communications project leadership, and he possesses an almost supernatural ability to understand and articulate ideas.
 He's a thinker with an overdeveloped attention to detail.